Perlin (PERL) 24-Hour Trading Volume Reaches $15.30 Million

-Perlin (PERL) traded flat against the U.S. dollar during the one day period ending at 19:00 PM E.T. on April 25th.
-One Perlin coin can now be purchased for $0.0671 or 0.00000206 BTC on cryptocurrency exchanges.
-In the last week, Perlin has traded flat against the U.S. dollar.
-Perlin has a market capitalization of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last day.
+Perlin (PERL) traded flat against the dollar during the 24-hour period ending at 10:00 AM E.T. on May 2nd.
+One Perlin coin can now be bought for $0.0671 or 0.00000206 BTC on major cryptocurrency exchanges.
+Perlin has a market capitalization of $32.92 million and approximately $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.
+During the last seven days, Perlin has traded flat against the dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.